-"Deadlifts may help maintain bone density due to what's called 'muscle-induced mechanical loading' of the bone", he said.
-"In other words, the muscles loaded during the deadlift 'pull' on the bones that they are moving, which stimulates bone development".
+“Deadlifts may help maintain bone density due to what’s called ‘muscle-induced mechanical loading’ of the bone,” he said.
+“In other words, the muscles loaded during the deadlift ‘pull’ on the bones that they are moving, which stimulates bone development.”

 Technically speaking, any resistance-based exercise can improve bone mineral density.
-But Machowsky said that since deadlifts allow athletes to apply weight to many muscles simultaneously—and with heavier loads—it makes this benefit more prominent.
+But Machowsky said that since deadlifts allow athletes to apply weight to many muscles simultaneously — and with heavier loads — it makes this benefit more prominent.

 6.Overall, Muscle Mass Is Likely to Increase (Which Could Stave off Sarcopenia)

-Similarly, while resistance training generally helps to boost muscle mass, Machowsky noted that the ability to simultaneously place significant load on several muscles in a deadlift means that muscle is likely to build quickly (if you're training regularly and with intensity).
+Similarly, while resistance training generally helps to boost muscle mass, Machowsky noted that the ability to simultaneously place significant load on several muscles in a deadlift means that muscle is likely to quickly build (if you’re training regularly and with intensity).

-"The significant loading of muscles during a deadlift can encourage the body to maintain its lean muscle mass", Machowsky said.
+“The significant loading of muscles during a deadlift can encourage the body to maintain its lean muscle mass,” Machowsky said.

 The Bottom Line

-Rotating among a few deadlift variations, like the Romanian deadlift, sumo deadlift and traditional barbell deadlift, preferably under the supervision of an expert, can provide a boon of health benefits.
-Whether you perform the movement with dumbbells, a kettlebell or a barbell, all of them deserve a spot in your workout routine.
+Rotating among a few deadlift variations, like the Romanian deadlift, sumo deadlift, and traditional barbell deadlift, preferably under the supervision of an expert, can provide a boon of health benefits.
+Whether you perform the movement with dumbbells, a kettlebell, or a barbell, all of them deserve a spot in your workout routine.

-Words by Julia Sullivan, ACE-certified personal trainer
+Words by Julia Sullivan, A.C.E.-certified personal trainer